MEAN-stack/Datepicker/README.md

 - [Step 12 - End-to-end testing](#step-12---end-to-end-testing)

 ## Introduction
-There are a couple of places in my web application the user needs to enter a date, and optionally, a time.
+There are a couple of places in my web application where the user needs to enter a date, and optionally, a time.
-Use cases are:
+Some use cases are:

  * Date of birth - time not required, but date could be many years in the past.
  * Card expiry date - only month and year required.